 There’s an App for That

 Recently, I discovered an app called Calm.
 It consists of audio content designed to strengthen mental fitness and address some of the biggest mental health challenges of today: stress, anxiety, insomnia, and depression.

 The most popular feature on Calm is a 10-minute meditation called, ‘The Daily Calm,’ that explores a fresh mindful theme and inspiring concept each day3.
 While I have not yet fully incorporated the Calm app into a ritual, I’m moving in that direction.

 Be Kind to Yourself

 This is perhaps the most important lesson of this topic.
 We live in such a culture of striving.
 We often feel that we not good enough until we’ve done this thing, achieved that thing.

-But rituals are really to remind us that we are enough.
-They can help us change the idea that having to work hard to be wealthy or famous or attractive is the goal.
-“Rituals help us to step into a reality that we are profoundly good enough – just as we are5.”
+But rituals are really to remind us that we are enough as we are.
+They can help us change the idea that having to work hard to be wealthy is the goal.
+“Rituals help us to step into a reality that we are profoundly good enough – just as we are4.”

 - ter Kuile, Casper.
 The Power of Ritual (p.
 26).
 HarperOne.
 Kindle Edition.